 They had only a couple more details to add.
 Then, I said what I always said at the end of such a meeting.
 “Let me see if I’ve understood your requirements correctly.”
 I started to read the notes I had taken on my laptop.

 “Katharine,” hissed my supervisor, “we never summarize requirements verbally.
-We write our requirements document and submit it to Nissan for approval.
-If it must be amended, there are procedures to do that.”
+We write a requirements document and submit it to Nissan for approval.
+If it must be amended, there are procedures for that.”

 So I had to say I was sorry and would submit a requirements document in the manner required.